AdaCore/spark2014/docs/lrm/source/packages.rst

-4. If a read of a variable (or state abstraction, in the case of a call to a subprogram which takes an abstraction as an input) declared in another library unit is executable during elaboration (as defined above), then the compilation unit containing the read shall apply an Elaborate (not necessarily Elaborate_All) pragma to the unit declaring the variable or state abstraction.
-The variable or state abstraction shall be specified as being initialized in the Initializes aspect of the declaring package.
+4. If a read of a variable (or state abstraction, in the case of a call to a subprogram which takes an abstraction as an input) declared in another library unit is executable during elaboration (as defined above), then either

+   * the entity being read shall be a variable (i.e., not a state abstraction) and shall be initialized (perhaps by default) during the elaboration of its enclosing library unit specification; or

+   * the elaboration of the compilation unit which performs the read shall be known to follow that of the body of the unit declaring the variable or state abstraction.

+   In either case, the variable or state abstraction shall be specified as being initialized in the Initializes aspect of the declaring package.
    [This is needed to ensure that the variable has been initialized at the time of the read.]

+5. If a variable is declared (immediately or not) within a library unit package specification, and if that variable is initialized (perhaps by default) during the elaboration of that specification, and if any part of that variable is also assigned to during the elaboration of the corresponding library unit package body, then that library unit's Elaborate_Body aspect shall be True.
+[This is needed to ensure that the variable remains unread between the elaboration of the specification and of the body of its enclosing library unit.]

 .. _tu-nt-use_of_initial_condition_and_initializes_aspects-05: